A Testosterone Therapy Alternative for Men with Low Testosterone Levels

 5. Clomiphene citrate has little side-effects and low risk of developing these side-effects3

-The 5 Main Reasons Clomiphene Citrate (Clomid) is Not Usually Prescribed to Men with Low Testosterone Due to Secondary Hypogonadism:
+The 5 Main Reasons Clomiphene Citrate (CC or Clomid) is Not Usually Prescribed to Men with Low Testosterone Due to Secondary Hypogonadism:

 1. Most doctors aren’t aware of the efficacy and safety of clomiphene use in men